Publications

 This guide explains the stages an unaccompanied minor goes through when he/she applies for asylum in Belgium.
 At the request of the CGRS, the Immigration Office (IO) presents this guide to every unaccompanied minor when his/her asylum application is being registered.

-This guide is available in Dutch, French, English, Arab, Tigrinya, Dari, Pashto, Pulaar, Somali and Albanian.
+This guide is available in Dutch, French, English, Arab, Albanian, Tigrinya, Dari, Pashto, Pulaar and Somali.

 • guide children